cezarymazur/case-studies/README.md

 ## Setup

-To run this project, install it locally using npm and run default gulp commend:
+To run this project, install it locally using npm and run default gulp command:

 ```
 $ npm install